 - Increasing the breadth of training by including intellectual and technical training from two research laboratories that use different scientific approaches.

-- Coursework in advanced biochemistry and molecular biology in addition to systems and cellular physiology.
+- Coursework in bioinformatics/computational biology in addition to systems and cellular physiology

-For more information, contact the Director or Associate Director of the Training Grant:
+For more information, contact the Director of the Training Grant: